 Crime and Security.
 This is from the U.S. State Department: "Ireland has a relatively low rate of violent crime.
 Petty crime and residential crime is much more common, especially in urban and tourist areas.
 Rates for residential break-ins, theft, burglary, and purse-snatching have all risen in recent years, and thieves often target rental cars and tourists, particularly in the vicinity of tourist attractions.
 In rare cases, these crimes have involved physical assault or violence, more commonly in Dublin."

 Cost of Living.
-The numbeo.com price comparison (CPI plus rent) shows Ireland with an index of 59, vs. the U.S. with 57 and UK at 60.
+The numbeo.com price comparison (CPI plus rent) shows Ireland with an index of 76 vs. the U.S. with 70 and UK at 69.6.
 The Local Purchasing Power Indices are quite similar.
-If accurate, this comparison makes it appear that retiring to Ireland is about the same on a cost of living basis to retiring to either the U.S. or the UK.
+If accurate, this comparison makes it appear that retiring to Ireland on a cost of living basis is slightly higher than retiring in either the U.S. or the UK.

 Best Places to Live.
 Ireland has many, many nice villages, towns, and cities to retire in.
 The coastal areas are especially beautiful.
 See the list of Irish towns which we have reviewed in the top right column.